Clay Rapada

-Clayton Anthony Rapada (born March 9, 1981) is a Filipino American former professional baseball pitcher.
+Clayton Anthony Rapada (born March 9, 1981) is a Filipino American former professional baseball relief pitcher.
 He played in Major League Baseball (MLB) for the Chicago Cubs, Detroit Tigers, Texas Rangers, Baltimore Orioles, New York Yankees, and Cleveland Indians.
 He is currently an assistant pitching coordinator for the San Francisco Giants organization.

-He has appeared in 152 major league games but has pitched only 93 innings in that time, averaging about 2/3 of an inning per appearance.
-He does however hold a unique major league record.
-He has a career won loss record of 8–0 for a winning percentage of 1.000.
-This marks the most wins for a pitcher without ever being charged with a loss, presuming he doesn't resume his playing career and records a future loss at the major league level.
-He is not credited for his win percentage in the official baseball records because that required a minimum of 1,000 innings pitched.
+He has appeared in 152 major league games (none of which he started), but has pitched only 93 innings in that time, averaging about 2/3 of an inning per appearance.
+He does, however, hold a unique major league record; he has a career win-loss record of 8–0 for a winning percentage of 1.000.
+This marks the most wins for a pitcher without ever being charged with a loss.

 Early life

 Rapada was born in Chesapeake, Virginia to a Filipino father whose roots traces to Cabangan, Zambales and an American mother.
 He graduated from Deep Creek High School of Chesapeake, Virginia in 1999 and was a fan of the Chicago Cubs.
 He then attended Virginia State University and played on the NCAA Division II Trojans baseball team.
-As a freshman, Rapada went 7-1 and was planning on transferring to Old Domionion before he was approached by a Chicago Cubs scout.
+As a freshman, Rapada went 7-1 and was planning on transferring to Old Dominion before he was approached by a Chicago Cubs scout.

-Career
+Playing career

 Chicago Cubs

-Rapda signed as an Undrafted Free Agent with the Chicago Cubs during the summer of 2002.
-Rapada started in the Chicago Cubs organization pitching for the Single-A Boise Hawks from 2002 to 2003.
-At the beginning of 2003, he was promoted to the Single-A Lansing Lugnuts, where he posted a 4.96 earned run average (ERA) and recorded 27 strikeouts over 45 1/3 innings pitched, primarily in relief.
+Rapada signed with the Chicago Cubs as an undrafted free agent in 2002.
+Rapada made his professional debut with the Single-A Boise Hawks in 2002 and spent part of the 2003 season with the team as well.
+He was promoted to the Single-A Lansing Lugnuts, where he posted a 4.96 earned run average (ERA) and recorded 27 strikeouts over 45 1/3 innings pitched, primarily in relief.

 In 2004, Cubs coaches suggested that Rapada try a sidearm delivery.
 Rapada showed improvement that season for the Lugnuts, going 6–6 with an ERA of 2.33 in 57 appearances.
+He was a Midwest League Post-Season All-Star.

-In 2005, the Cubs moved Rapada up to the Single-A Daytona Cubs, where he went 1–3 with an ERA 3.83 in 27 appearances.
-2006 saw Rapada progressing through the Cubs minor league organization, and he pitched for both the Double-A West Tenn Diamond Jaxx and the Triple-A Iowa Cubs.
+In 2005, the Cubs moved Rapada up to the High-A Daytona Cubs, where he went 1–3 with an ERA 3.83 in 27 appearances.
+In 2006, he pitched for both the Double-A West Tenn Diamond Jaxx and the Triple-A Iowa Cubs.
 Between the two teams, he appeared in 61 games and posted an ERA of 1.59.
+He was selected as a Southern League All-Star while with the Diamond Jaxx.

 Rapada made his major league debut with the Chicago Cubs on June 14, 2007, against the Seattle Mariners.
 He faced one batter, Raúl Ibañez, who lined out to Cubs right fielder Cliff Floyd.
-Rapada was sent back to the Iowa Cubs on June 19, 2007, without making another appearance.
+Rapada was sent back to the Iowa Cubs without making another appearance.